Happy Mother’s Day Messages, Greetings & Wishes

 What to Say In the Middle

-One way you can show your love is by sharing a memory, or a story about when you remembered something she said.
+One way to show your love is by sharing a story about something she said.
 Share the fondest memory of your mother and what made that moment so special.
-You could also share an experience from your own parenting and what you’ve learned from your mother in your own parenting.
+You could also share an experience from your own parenting.

-Expanding on what you said in the beginning is a great way to write out something heartfelt and unique.
+Expanding on what you said at the beginning is a great way to write out something heartfelt.
 For example, suppose you went with “everything good about me, I learned from you” as your first line.
-You could then go on to list all the different qualities you gained from your mother her, which could look something like this:
+You could then go on to list all the different qualities you gained from her, which could look something like this:

 “Everything good about me, I learned from you.
 I can laugh when life gets hard because you always laughed when the casserole burned in the oven.
 I know how to comfort others because you were there to listen to all of my problems.
 You taught me how to cook, fix a tire, and even showed me the secrets of lime Coke.”